CDL Blog

 The author

 Chris Podetz has been a geologist at CDL since 2017 working as an Exploration Analyst.
-He has written and researched over 100 articles for the Discovery Digest on a wide variety of plays and areas within the WCSB, with a current focus on the Montney, Clearwater, and Cardium.
+He has written and researched over 100 articles for the CDL Digest on a wide variety of plays and areas within the WCSB, with a current focus on the Montney, Clearwater, and Cardium.
 Other industry interests include lithium development potential in BC, Alberta, and Saskatchewan.
 Chris' previous experience includes stints as a petroleum geologist for Mapan Energy and Encana, geomechanical consulting with Advanced Geotechnology (AGI), gold exploration and resource delineation near Rankin Inlet, NU and a term as a shipper/receiver for Co-op Home Health Care in the mid-2010s.
 He obtained a Bachelor of Applied Science degree in Geological Engineering from Queen's University in 1997.

 Coming soon.